You’ve probably seen those flashy posts on social media, people showing off luxury cars, international trips, and wads of cash, all thanks to Nexus.

 2. Recruitment-Based Earnings

 Your income depends more on bringing in new members than on any actual product or service.
-This is the classic pyramid structure.
-When recruitment dries up, so does the money.
+This is a structure commonly associated with pyramid models.

 3. No Clear Business Model